zdeager/forge-serverless/README.md

 # Description

-This an alternative implementation of this [Learn Forge](http://learnforge.autodesk.io) tutorial (expressly [this section](https://learnforge.autodesk.io/#/tutorials/viewhubmodels), however code is included for fetching data from Forge OSS) using Serverless and React on [Amazon Web Services](https://aws.amazon.com/).
+This an alternative implementation of this [Learn Forge](http://learnforge.autodesk.io) tutorial using Serverless and React on [Amazon Web Services](https://aws.amazon.com/).
+This project does not contain all aspects of the aforementioned tutorial but can hopefully serve as a good starting point.

 Note that there are two directories at the root level: **forge-serverless-api** and **forge-serverless-frontend**.
 The former contains the server-side functionality in the form of easily deployable Node.js [AWS Lambda](https://aws.amazon.com/lambda/) functions (via the [serverless framework]([https://serverless.com/])).
-The latter contains a React-based client (via [create-react-app](https://github.com/facebook/create-react-app)) application which leverages the serverless backend.
+The latter contains a React-based client application which leverages the serverless backend.

 The key differences between this project and the [Learn Forge](http://learnforge.autodesk.io) project are:
  1. this project uses a serverless backend as opposed to Express.js, so the server is not "running" along-side the client application.
 Thus, session data needs to be communicated between the client and backend more carefully...
  2. this project uses React as opposed to vanilla Javascript (w/ jQuery)

 # Setup
 To use this project, you will need Autodesk developer credentials.
 Visit the [Forge Developer Portal](https://developer.autodesk.com), sign up for an account, then [create an app](https://developer.autodesk.com/myapps/create).
-To test your application locally, use **http://localhost:3000** as the Callback URL (when deploying elsewhere, ensure the URL in the config files of the serverless-api and client app are updated accordingly).
+To test your application locally, use **http://localhost:8080** as the Callback URL (when deploying elsewhere, ensure the URL in the config files of the serverless-api and client app are updated accordingly).
 Finally, take note of the **Client ID** and **Client Secret**.

 You will also need [Node.js](https://nodejs.org/).
 For this project we are using Node.js 13.9.0 and npm 6.13.7.
 However, there are a lot combinations that will probably work fine.